LinerSu/nyu-pl-spring-20-rec/Week 05/README.md

 ```
 λ x y. x y (λ x. y) ⟺ (λ x y. ((x y)  (λ x. y)))
 ```
+- Here are [more examples](https://stackoverflow.com/a/4794804) of precedence and associativity.

 ### Binding and Variables
 1. Binding and scope